 Franziska Romana (Molling) Walczak, 85 of Williamstown, MA died Saturday November 16, 2019 at her home.

-To send flowers in memory of Franziska Romana Walczak (Molling), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Franziska Romana Walczak (Molling), please visit our Heartfelt Sympathies Store.

 She was born in Innsbruck, Austria on March 28, 1934 daughter of Vincenz and Anna (Meischl) Molling.
 Franziska grew up during the Nazi occupation of Innsbruck and was then sent to live in a convent in Scharnitz from age 8 to 14 where she lived with nuns and taught herself to play the piano.
 She attended schools in Austria, received a teaching certificate, and became a governess for diplomats in Italy, France, and England where she boarded the Queen Elizabeth for New York City becoming fluent in four languages.
 Franziska loved hiking and backcountry skiing wherein she would climb up five hours and ski down for ninety minutes.

 One day on the summit of Der Patscherkofel during her skiing lunch break from her Radio Tyrol job, she met Naval Hydrographic Geophysicist, James Walczak, whom she married on December 26, 1959.
 They moved to the Washington, DC area where they laid the foundation for an artistic and intellectual family home with more than a touch of Austrian lifestyle.
 While raising three kids, she attended classes, studied, and received an associate's degree from Prince George's County Community College in Maryland.
 Franziska worked as a substitute teacher in the Prince George's County School System for several years.
 She received recognition from the US National Arboretum Herbarium for her 22 years of volunteer service.